Registration Opens Jan. 1

 House Baseball & Softball (spring)

 Registration begins online (www.bybs.net) in January.
-At most levels, players are asked to attend an Evaluation Day on February 25th at Barrington High School.
+At most levels, players are asked to attend an Evaluation Day in February at Barrington High School.
 These evaluations assist commissioners in creating balanced teams for the spring season.
 Teams are formed in mid to late March and practices begin in early April.
 The house season ends in late June.
 All House divisions stress instruction and fun while ensuring equal participation.
 Some divisions end their season with competitive tournament to crown a champion and some also have a year end All Star game.
 A brief description of each division is listed below.

 House Baseball